 You will be asked to fill out a sleep questionnaire.
 (Put link to sleep questionnaire here)

-You arrive at the sleep center about 8:30 in the evening for the sleep study and stay overnight.
+You will be given an appointment time when your schedule your sleep study.
+You will arrive typically in the evening for the sleep study and stay overnight.
 You may bring items you use for your bedtime routine, and you can sleep in your own nightclothes.

 The room where the sleep study is done is similar to your bedroom at home and is dark and quiet during the test.
 You don't share the room with anyone else.
 The room has a video camera, so the polysomnography technologists monitoring you can see what's happening in the room when the lights are out, and an audio system, so they can talk to you and hear you from their monitoring area outside the room.

 After you get ready for bed, one of the technologists places sensors on your scalp, temples, chest and legs using a mild adhesive, such as glue or tape.
 The sensors are connected by wires to a computer, but the wires are long enough to let you move normally in bed.
 A small clip also is placed on your finger or ear to monitor the level of oxygen in your blood.

 All of these measurements are recorded on a continuous graph.